AnanthanAmbikairajah/ananthanambikairajah/content/authors/ananthan-ambikairajah/_index.md

 - Visitors
 ---

-Ananthan Ambikairajah is a passionate neuroscientist, educator and science communicator.
-His research interests include genetic, environmental and lifestyle factors which influence ageing, brain health and disease, with a particular focus on sex-specific determinants.
-Ananthan is determined to conduct research that can have a positive and widespread impact on society, in addition to communicating his scientific work to the public to spark interest, critical thought and encourage scientific discourse.
+Ananthan is a passionate neuroscientist, educator and science communicator.
+He is a Lecturer at the University of Canberra (UC) and a core member of the Centre for Ageing Research and Translation (CARAT) at UC.
+Ananthan completed his PhD in Neuroscience at the Australian National University in 2022.
+In 2024, Ananthan received the Outstanding New Researcher Highly Commended Award from the ACT Minister for Health.
+His research interests include genetic, environmental and lifestyle factors which influence ageing, brain health and disease, with a particular focus on sex-specific determinants, cardiometabolic factors and dementia.
+Ananthan has expertise in big data analyses, statistics, git, Linux and R.

+Ananthan is also a passionate educator and science communicator.
+After completing his Undergraduate degree in Neuroscience at UNSW, he obtained a Master's in Teaching (Secondary) and is a Higher Education Academy Fellow.
+In 2024, Ananthan received the Faculty of Health Student Nominated Award for Excellence in Teaching at UC.
+Ananthan regularly engages with media and his research has been covered by ABC News, Nine News, Sydney Morning Herald, the Australian Financial Review, The Australian and ABC Radio.
+He also hosts a podcast called Midnight Conversations, which aims to communicate research and the principles of scientific thinking to the public in an engaging and accessible way.
+His podcast is available on Apple Podcasts and Spotify.